-Mtskheta is located only a few kilometres outside Tbilisi.
-Without traffic jam the journey from the centre of the capital takes about 30 minutes.
+Mtskheta is located only a few kilometers outside Tbilisi.
+Without a traffic jam, the journey from the center of the capital takes about 30 minutes.

-The closest airport it the International Airport of Tbilisi.
+The closest airport is the International Airport of Tbilisi.
 The journey to Mtskheta takes about one hour from there.
-From the Kutaisi Airport it takes about 3.5 hours.
+From Kutaisi Airport it takes about 3.5 hours.

 There are no trains going to Mtskheta.